Combine Your Modes of Transportation, and Travel Differently!

 Do you have to share the road with motorists and buses?
 See how to cycle safely.

 Labrosse, De la Cité and De la Gappe stations have a kiss-and-ride area to allow friends, spouses or family members to stop the car for a few minutes to drop you off.
 Specific signs identify this location.

 Park-and-ride facilities are free parking lots reserved for STO patrons to encourage them to park their vehicles temporarily and continue their travel by bus.

 There are 20 park-and-ride facilities spread out across the STO's system at strategic locations where our buses operate.
 Some of the free parking lots have bicycle racks, and all of them have the regulatory number of parking spots reserved for persons with a disability.
-By taking advantage of these free parking spots, motorists:

 - Save on the cost of gas and vehicle wear and tear;

 - Avoid the inconvenience of traffic congestion, and the need to look for a parking space or to pay for parking;

 - Help protect the environment by limiting the greenhouse gases (GHG) emitted by your vehicle.